Hello, lovely ladies. I have a luxurious treat for you today.

 Get the word out there, collate a great portfolio, and snap, baby, snap.

-Remember, you’re not restricted to individual pool owners; you can also clean pools for sports and spa businesses.
+Remember, you have not restricted to individual pool owners; you can also clean pools for sports and spa businesses.

-Earning royalties on your product depends on how well it’s received, so make sure it’s something people truly want and need.
+Earning royalties on your product depends on how well it’s received, so make sure it’s something people genuinely want and need.

 Research is your friend!

-You do need to get certified with the National Association of Productivity & Organizing Professionals (NAPO), but if you’ve got a knack for organizing stuff and can empathize with the folks who need your help, it’s worth considering.
+You do need to get certified with the National Association of Productivity & Organizing Professionals (NAPO).
+Still, if you’ve got a knack for organizing stuff and can empathize with the folks who need your help, it’s worth considering.

-Start with this Lifehacker article for a snapshot of what pro organizers do and take it from there.
+Start with this article from Elegantsi for a snapshot of what pro organizers do and take it from there.

 94. Property management: You’re hired to run the daily tasks of other people’s properties.